Here’s hoping Mecklenburg gets one more look for Hall

 So root for them, too.

 But root hard for Mecklenburg because, unlike Butler and Atwater, his eligibility as a modern-era candidate expires after February.
 So this is it.
-Much like this was it a year ago for safety Everson Walls and tackle Joe Jacoby, both Hall-of-Fame finalists (Walls for the first time) and both discarded when the cut was made from 15 to 10.
+Much like this was it a year ago for defensive back Everson Walls and tackle Joe Jacoby, both Hall-of-Fame finalists (Walls for the first time) and both discarded when the cut was made from 15 to 10.

 But give them this: At least their cases were heard, discussed and dissected.
 So they had their chances.